Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Raw vs. Cooked

 Let’s look at an example of how foods change with cooking.
 Raw carrots have a low GI (16) but cooking them causes their fiber to break down and their resistant starch to be converted to rapidly digestible starch.
-Boiling carrots in water with a pinch of salt raises their GI from 16 to 92 (almost as high as eating pure sugar)!
-Adding crunchy, slightly sweet raw carrots makes a wonderful addition to salads and can be used instead of chips to scoop up guacamole, hummus, and other healthy foods.
+Boiling carrots in water raises their GI from 16 to 92 (almost as high as sugar)!
+Crunchy, slightly sweet raw carrots make a wonderful addition to salads and can be used instead of chips to scoop up guacamole, hummus, and other healthy foods.

 In fact, many plant foods are subtly delicious when eaten raw.
 Dark green celery with a sprinkle of salt has a rich aroma and a wonderful crunchy texture.
 Deep red or orange bell peppers can be enjoyed like a sweet apple.
 Chilled Persian cucumbers have a great snap and are slightly sweet and juicy.
 And I always think back to my grandfather’s tomatoes… Sauteeing any of these foods in olive oil deepens their flavor but it also raises their GI, lowers their fiber content, and increases their usable calories.